rudderlabs/rudder-sdk-js/README.md

 - Look for run scripts in the `package.json` file for getting the browser minified and non-minified builds.
 The builds are updated in the `dist` folder of the directory.
 Among the others, some of the important ones are:

-  - `npm run buildProdBrowser`: This outputs **rudder-analytics.min.js**.
+  - `npm run build:browser`: This outputs **rudder-analytics.min.js**.
-  - `npm run buildProdBrowserBrotli`: This outputs two files - **rudder-analytics.min.br.js** (the original minified file, same as above) and **rudder-analytics.min.br.js.br** (the Brotli-compressed file).
+  - `npm run build:npm`: This outputs **rudder-sdk-js** folder that contains the npm package contents.
-  - `npm run buildProdBrowserGzip`: This outputs two files, **rudder-analytics.min.gzip.js** (the original minified file, same as above) and **rudder-analytics.min.gzip.js.gz** (the gzipped compressed file).
+  - `npm run build:integration:all`: This outputs **integrations** folder that contains the integrations.

 > We use **rollup** to build our SDKs.
-The configuration for it is present in `rollup.config.js` in the repo directory.
+The configuration for it is present in `rollup-configs` folder.

 - For adding or removing integrations, modify the imports in `index.js` under the `integrations` folder.

 ### Usage in Chrome Extensions

 RudderStack JS SDK can be used in Chrome Extensions with manifest v3, both as a content script or as a background script service worker.

 For examples and specific details look into [Chrome Extensions Usage](https://github.com/rudderlabs/rudder-sdk-js/blob/production/tests/chrome-extension/USAGE.md)